Fire Starting – Hand Drill

 Follow these steps to use the Hand Drill Method

-- Make sure you have a tinder bundle prepared for when you get an ember.
+- Make sure you have a tinder bundle prepared and ready to go.

 - Cut a V-shaped notch in a board, then start a small depression with your knife tip.
 Set a piece of bark, or a big leaf underneath the notch to catch your ember.

 - Place the spindle, which should be about two feet in length, in the depression.
 Then, while maintaining a good amount of downward pressure, roll the stick between the palms of your hands, running them very quickly down the stick.

 - Keep doing this until the spindle tip glows red and you get an ember.